(Lovelock)$^2$ inflation: explaining the ACT data and equivalence to Higgs-Gauss-Bonnet inflation: The Model

 where $\Box\equiv\nabla_\mu\nabla^\mu$ ($\nabla_\mu$ is the covariant derivative), and $G_{\mu\nu}=R_{\mu\nu}-\frac{1}{2}g_{\mu\nu}R$ is the Einstein tensor.
 The derivative $f'$ is then promoted to a canonical scalar field $\varphi$ via the redefinition,

 Substituting this definition into the transformed Lagrangian \eqref{LL} leads to the final form in the Einstein frame:

 with the scalar potential

 where $Z(\varphi)$ is to be found from Eq. \eqref{Transf}.
-The Lagrangian \eqref{L_canonical} is a special case of Horndeski gravity \cite{Horndeski:1974wa}, a.k.a. generalized galileons \cite{Deffayet:2011gz}, which is the most general scalar-tensor gravity having second-order equations of motion (see, e.g., \cite{Kobayashi:2019hrl} for a review).
+The Lagrangian \eqref{L_canonical} is a special case of Horndeski gravity \cite{Horndeski:1974wa}, a.k.a. generalized galileons \cite{Deffayet:2011gz}, which is the most general scalar-tensor gravity having second-order equations of motion (see, e.g., \cite{Kobayashi:2019hrl} for a review of Horndeski theory, and \cite{Meissner:1996sa,Easson:2020bgk} for its connection to string theory).

 To provide a concrete example, we specify the function $f(L)$ as an expansion up to the second order:

 For this model, the relations defining the scalar sector from Eq. \eqref{Lov2} are:

 The scalar potential is derived as